dusk-network/dusk-protocol/consensus/basics/blockchain.md

 **Rationale**

 The mechanism is based on the following observations:
- - The only blocks that can be replaced by "higher-priority" sibling (a block with the same parent) are those with $Iteration \gt 0$ for which not all previous iterations have a [Failed Attestation][atts].
+ - The only blocks that can be replaced by "higher-priority" sibling (a block with the same parent) are those with $Iteration \gt 0$ for which not all previous iterations have a [Fail Attestation][atts].
 In particular, the number of such competing siblings corresponds to the number of previous iterations with no Attestation (that is, whose result is unknown).
  - Considering a replaceable block $B$, a successor of $B$ reaching a $Valid$ quorum implicitly proves that a set of the provisioners, namely those involved in its creation and voting, have accepted $B$ into their local chain.
 More specifically, any Attestation for a successor of $B$ implicitly confirms $B$ is in the local chain of a subset of the provisioner set.
  - Since generators and committees are selected at random (see [Deterministic Sortition][ds]), they can be considered as a random sample of the provisioner set.
 Hence, an Attestation of a successor of $B$ implies that a large enough number of provisioners have $B$ in their chain.
  - Each new successor of $B$ (with an Attestation) increases the size of the random sample of provisioners that accepted $B$, reducing the probability that other provisioners are working on a competing fork.